DistDF: Time-Series Forecasting Needs Joint-Distribution Wasserstein Alignment: Methodology

-By minimizing the distributional discrepancy, DistDF effectively aligns the conditional distributions of the forecast and label sequences, thereby refining the model’s forecast performance.
+By minimizing the distributional discrepancy, DistDF aligns the conditional distributions of the forecast and label sequences, thereby effectively training the forecasting model.
 DistDF preserves the principal benefits of the canonical DF framework~\citep{DLinear,itransformer}, such as efficient inference and multi-task learning capability.
-Moreover, DistDF is model-agnostic, which renders it a plugin-and-play component to improve the training of different forecast models.
+Moreover, DistDF is model-agnostic, which renders it a plug-and-play component to improve the training of different forecasting models.